Python basics - 1st slide deck

 • The best way to write code is to just write it.

 • Think a little about what you are going to write, but then write down a line of code and run the code.
-If it work, great!
+If it works, great!
 If it did not work, great too!
 Either way you have learnt something.

 You got all that?